jwplayer/jwplayer-react-native/docs/CONFIG-REFERENCE.md

   // Live streams only: target offset from the live edge in seconds.
   // Positions playback further behind the live edge so captions have
   // more time to process.
-Clamped to 5-45s by the native SDKs; omit
+A target, not a guarantee: the native SDKs
+  // clamp values to 5-45s, and the stream's own hold-back may constrain
-  // or use 0 for default behavior.
-Ignored for VOD.
+  // the result further.
+Omit or use 0 for default behavior.
+Ignored for
-  // Requires iOS SDK 4.27.0+ / Android SDK 4.26.0+
+  // VOD.
+Requires iOS SDK 4.27.0+ / Android SDK 4.26.0+
   liveSyncDuration: 15,

   // Tracks